Maths is essential to everyday life as are the skills of reasoning and problem solving.

 In September 2020, we introduced the Rising Stars scheme of work which is now used in from EYFS to Y4.
 This scheme of work is focussed on a mastery approach which aims to enable children to reason, manipulate and articulate their mathematical knowledge and understanding.
 Y5 to Y6 followed a carefully mapped out scheme of work covering all relevant national curriculum objectives, making use of supporting materials, such as White Rose Maths, in addition to planned questioning for mastery.

 Mathematics lessons are taught on a daily basis.
 Opportunities for pre-teaching, catch ups and interventions occur throughout the week.
 Pre and post school booster clubs, to which the children are individually invited, are in place.
-Quick recall of number bonds and practice of times tables takes place through, for example, Maths Wizards, Mad Minutes and on line activities e.g, Hit the Button.
-Maths passports target individual progress and practice of number.
+Quick recall of number bonds, practise of basic skills and times table fluency takes place through Times Table Rock Stars and Mathletics.

-Prior learning assessment takes place before a unit is taught and is used to inform planning.
-Formative assessments occur during lessons.
-We continuously monitor pupils’ progress against expected attainment for their age.
-Summative assessments occur at the end of each teaching unit and more formal summative assessments occur three times each year.
+Children are expected to meet the expectation for their own year group.
+Support is give to meet children at their starting point and progress learning to a higher level.
+We continuously monitor pupils’ progress against expected attainment for their age using formative assessments throughout the term with formal summative assessments three times each year.
 Children revisit previous learning in order to embed, recall and apply mathematical concepts and understanding.

 The impact of our maths curriculum is to ensure children not only acquire the appropriate age related knowledge, but also skills which equip them to progress from their starting points, and within their everyday lives.
 All children will have: